KiranDusseja/atm/README.md

 ### Notice

-This project was done as part of a coding test, it is in not secure or robust enough to use in _any_ production enviourment.
+This project was done as part of a coding test, it is not secure or robust enough to use in _any_ production environment.

 ## Installation